Interactive Whiteboard Lesson Plan

 Using the Reading Game

-- Teacher to begin lesson by asking pupils if they can say what days of the week are school days.
+- Teacher begins the lesson by asking pupils if they can say what days of the week are school days.

-- Teacher to show pupils the small cards (A4 pdf) of the days of the week, asking them to say each word as it is shown.
+- Teacher shows pupils the small cards (A4 pdf) of the days of the week, asking them to say each word as it is shown.

-- Ask pupils to chant the days of the week several times.
+- Ask pupils if they can chant the days of the week several times.

 - Teacher to explain that the pupils can help Tom get all his 'bedtime bits', by putting the days of the week into the right order.

-- Teacher to explain that the class will be working in pairs and using their computers to complete the game.
+- Teacher explains that the class will be working in pairs and using their computers / iPads to complete the game.

-- PLENARY: Teacher to ask pupils to read out what they have written.
-Ask pupils to chant days of the week.
+This lesson plan recommends that the lesson ends with a plenary session to consolidate what has been learnt about days of the week.
+Teacher to ask pupils if they can read out what they have written.
+Ask the class to chant days of the week.

 Literacy Homework

-Pupils to draw the 'bedtime bits' they have when they go to bed each night.
+Pupils can draw the ‘bedtime bits’ they have when they go to bed each night.